Enemyz0r/hello-world/README.md

 # hello-world
-My first repo
+My first repo \n
-This is my first use of github and I am really excited!
-This is a change based on the hello-world tutorial
+This is my first use of github and I am really excited!\n This is a change based on the hello-world tutorial